 You need some pantry staples like all-purpose flour, baking powder, salt, & pepper.
 Here are other ingredients you need and why they’re integral to the recipe:

 - Sugar: It sounds odd to include sugar in a savory scone recipe, right?
 Well, without it, the scone’s flavor falls flat.
 1 Tablespoon of sugar balances the strong savory flavors.

 - Cold Butter: Besides flour and cheese, cold butter is the main ingredient in these cheddar scones.
 It adds flakiness, flavor, crisp edges, and rise.
 The colder, the better.

 - Cheddar Cheese: Use your favorite cheddar cheese.
 Basically, if you enjoy how it tastes, use it here.
-For best results, freshly grate it yourself instead of buying a bag of shredded cheddar.
+For best results, freshly grate it yourself like we do for cheddar biscuits instead of buying a bag of shredded cheddar.